-Study (curriculum) by the middle of their second semester.
-Doctoral students must select an adviser and submit their GS2 Plan of Study (curriculum) by the middle of their second semester.
+Students pursuing a master's or specialist's degree must select an adviser and submit their GS2 Plan of Study (curriculum) by the middle of their second semester.
 Doctoral students must select an adviser and submit their GS2 Plan of Study no later than the beginning of their fourth semester of study following matriculation.
 After these deadlines, you may be blocked from registering for future courses until you submit a plan of study.
 Review your program's graduate program handbook for the written procedures for the selection of the major adviser.
 The Graduate School supports your right to have significant control over selecting your major adviser (including the ability to change advisors) and your advisory committee.

-Graduate Advisory Committee4
+Graduate Advisory Committee